aaccioly/openpgp-wkd-keys/README.md

 ### But don't you have other PGP keys?

 Yes, I do.
-In fact, I'm signing commits in this repository with a different key.
-However, I'm only publishing my main key via WKD.
+In fact, I'm signing commits in this repository with a different development key.
+You can download it as well as my main key from a single asc file [here](aaccioly.asc).

 If a key is not available via WKD, you can assume that I don't want to share it publicly.
 It may be a software signing key, a key for a specific project, an identity I'm phasing out, or a key I use for personal communication.
 If you need a specific key, please contact me directly.

 ### Do you have a Keybase account?